 Buckwheat Crepes at Crêperie-bistro Le Billig

-This little place stole my heart and I would go back to Quebec City any day just to have a bite of those thin crispy crepes.
-We stayed nearby and ended up coming to this bistro 3 times in 5 days.
+Among all the places to eat in Quebec City, this was, hands down, my favorite.
+We stayed nearby and ended up coming to this bistro three times in five days.
 I think it says a lot.
 All savory crepes are made with buckwheat flour and all sweet crepes are made with wheat flour.
 These organic flours are a product of a Quebec-based flour mill.
-These types of flour are healthier, but they also bring this unconventional flavor and crispiness to crepes.
+These types of flour are healthier and they bring an unconventional flavor and crispiness to crepes.

 If you are looking for a savory option try The Béarn – a crepe filled with duck confit, Swiss and goat cheese, and served with onion marmalade.
 Onion marmalade is what does the trick and makes the taste unforgettable.